 The 245-acre farm in Flat Rock not only offered the Sandburg's an abundance of nature, but also a dramatic history dating back before the Civil War.
-Along with the Main House, the park has several outer buildings scattered throughout the historic core.
+Along with the Home, the site has more than 30 buildings scattered throughout.
 The arrival of the Sandburgs changed what used to be a lavish estate into a working farm to raise Mrs. Sandburg's prize winning goat herd.
 In fact, the amount of buildings on the property led Sandburg to say, "We didn't buy a farm, we bought a small village."

 Historic Structure Report for Main House